Best Practices for Watering your Garden

 Lawns are an exception - to reduce diseases, water in the mornings so the lawn has time to dry out before sunset.
 Read How and When to Water Your Lawn.

-For more expert advise on how to water your landscape, check out this resource from N.C.
+For more expert advice on how to water your landscape, check out this resource from N.C.
 Cooperative Extension.

 Garden Watering Recommendations